Cause (+ Cures) for a Fish That’s Floating Upside-Down But is Still Alive?

 This will result in the bladder being filled with fluid.

-It can be estimated if the bladder holds liquid with ultrasound diagnosis.
+It can be estimated that the bladder holds liquid with an ultrasound diagnosis.

-If there’s liquid present the infection is either from spoiled water quality or bacteria.
+If liquid is present, the infection is either from spoiled water quality or bacteria.

-The only certain way to confirm the cause is by a method called pneumonectomies.
+The only sure way to confirm the cause is by a method called pneumonectomies.

-Essentially, sticking a needle directly into the bladder and testing the fluid for the type of bacteria causing it.
+Essentially, it involves sticking a needle directly into the bladder and testing the fluid for the type of bacteria causing it.

-With knowing who the offender is proper antibacterial treatment can be applied.
+Knowing who the offender is, proper antibacterial treatment can be applied.

-However, most aquarists, in their panic start treating the ill fish with numerous antibiotics.
+However, in their panic, most aquarists start treating the ill fish with numerous antibiotics.

-If the issue doesn’t come from bacteria, but rather water quality, it’s strongly recommended for antibiotics to be avoided.
+If the issue doesn’t come from bacteria, but rather water quality, it’s strongly recommended that antibiotics be avoided.

 The misuse of antibiotics will cause more harm than good to a fish’s immune system.

-However, if you did measure the water parameters and are certain they’re not what’s causing the condition, using a broad-spectrum antibiotic is your best bet.
+However, if you did measure the water parameters and are confident they’re not what’s causing the condition, using a broad-spectrum antibiotic is your best bet.
 Minocycline or Erythromycin are good examples.

 Of course, your best course of action is to take the fish to the vet.

-When an infection is present the fish will display other symptoms along with swimming upside-down.
+When an infection is present the fish will display other symptoms alongside swimming upside-down.

 There may be a loss of appetite, stiff fins, and uncontrollable shaking.